ggeDCAA/ggeAdmit/README.md

 ## Applicant ranking

 Applicants are ranked using the holistic scores generated by faculty and student reviewers.
+This component of the `ggeAdmit` library is still in development.